desht/ScrollingMenuSign/README.md

 ## Known bugs/limitations

-- If the block a sign is attached to is destroyed, the sign will drop but the associated menu will not be deleted.
-This can lead to some odd behaviour.
 - There is no paging yet if /sms list or /sms show has a lot of output.

 ## TODO/planned features